Yu Darvish Added To Chicago Cubs’ Disabled List, Suffering From Right Triceps Tendinitis

-Chicago Cubs’ pitcher Yu Darvish is back on the 10-day disabled list.
-It is the second time in a month that the Cubs’ star is forced to sit with an injury.
+Chicago Cubs pitcher Yu Darvish is back on the 10-day disabled list.
+It is the second time in a month that the Cubs star is forced to sit with an injury.
 The Cubs will have to adjust their pitching rotation without Yu Darvish.
 Also, the Cubs are hoping that Yu Darvish’s latest injury does not become a regular occurrence.

 According to ESPN, Yu Darvish is dealing with tendinitis in his right triceps.
 Since the Chicago Cubs placed Yu Darvish on the 10-day disabled list retroactive to May 21, he can return to the rotation as soon as Saturday.

 Tendinitis is the most recent ailment to saddle the right-handed pitcher during his first season with the Chicago Cubs.
 Rest is what Yu Darvish will need in order to avoid much more serious damage to his elbow.
-Cubs’ manager Joe Maddon does not appear to be overly concerned with the second setback in Yu Darvish’s brief time with the club.
+Cubs manager Joe Maddon does not appear to be overly concerned with the second setback in Yu Darvish’s brief time with the club.

 “We’re not overly concerned.
 We’re just going precautionary method right now to make sure everything is good.
 We’ll probably get a test, an MRI, and then we’ll know more for sure.”